aakansha-gkmit/Inventory_Management_System_Documentation/docs/index.md

 | **Salesperson** | - View available products and their current quantities.<br>- Record sales transactions.<br>- View and track their own transaction history.<br>- Maintain accurate sales entries. |

+# **Future Scope**

+The Inventory Management System (IMS) in its current version provides a solid foundation for managing products, transactions, and user roles.
+However, several enhancements are planned to further expand its capabilities.

+### **Dashboard Enhancements and Analytics**
+Future updates will introduce advanced visual analytics for the admin dashboard.
+Administrators will be able to view detailed visualizations of purchase and sales data from the previous month, including interactive graphs and trend summaries.
+These insights will enable better performance monitoring and strategic decision-making.
+Over time, additional filtering and comparative visualization features may also be integrated to allow detailed exploration by date range, product category, or employee activity.

+### **Automated Stock Management**
+The system will include automated low-stock alerts to notify administrators when product quantities drop below a defined threshold.
+This feature will support proactive restocking and prevent stockouts that may affect sales continuity.
+Alerts may later be extended to include supplier integration for faster replenishment.